AFU Seizes R325 Million in Assets From Tenderpreneur Morgan Maumela, Including R17.9m Lamborghinis

 AFU seizes luxury vehicles, including R17.9 million Lamborghini

 After securing an order by the Gauteng High Court, the AFU were able to seize a fleet of luxury vehicles, including a Bentley Continental GT V8 worth R4.1 million, and four Lamborghinis.
-The most expensive Lamborghinis were the Aventador SVJ and Lamborghini Aventador Ultimate Coupe, which the AFU valued at R17.9 million.
+The most expensive Lamborghinis were the Aventador SVJ and Lamborghini Aventador Ultimate Coupe, which the AFU valued at R17.9 million each.
 They also seized a Lamborghini Huracan STO (R8.7 million), a Lamborghini Urus (R6.9 million), and a Regency 250 LE3 boat worth R1.9 million.

 Expensive properties are also part of the spoils